saveriogzz/saveriogzz/TEMPLATE.md

 ## Hi there 👋 I'm Saverio!
-I'm a Data Engineer from Italy
+I'm a Data Engineer from Italy.

 I've opened this GitHub account **{{ ACCOUNT_AGE }}** years ago.